worldpossible/RACHEL5/README.md

 # entry on the RACHEL index.
 We don't install that because it would require
 # installing the 40GB of videos at this point, but we'd rather do that
 # during the rest of the content install in production

+# captions are in the wrong place by default:
+cd /media/RACHEL/.kalite/httpsrv/static
+rm -rf srt
+ln -s ../../content/srt

+# then open kalite in the browser, create an admin acount with Rachel+1
+# and do the "one click registration" so that the user doesn't have to

 ```